openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 of the defaults.

-If the configuration includes duplicates in the form of same entries in the same list or referring to the same IP in different ways (hostnames or NICs), these will be ignored without warnings/errors.
+If the configuration includes duplicates in the form of same entries in the same list or referring to the same IP in different ways (raw IPs or NICs), these will be ignored without warnings/errors.

 The NIC IP addresses will be automatically picked up by MicroShift's